 The Staff of the Human Dignity Trust

-Kapil completed his MA in Human Rights Practice under the Erasmus Mundus scholarship (2008-10) of the European Commission.
+Kapil is a lawyer and activist from India.
+He completed his MA in Human Rights Practice under the Erasmus Mundus scholarship (2008-10) of the European Commission.
 He holds a bachelor’s degree in law from the National Law Institute University, Bhopal (India).
-He is currently an elected member of the EMA LGBTI Network where he holds the position of the Network Development Officer.
-He is also a member of the Commonwealth Lawyers’ Association (CLA) and the Human Rights Lawyers’ Association (HRLA).
+He is a member of the Commonwealth Lawyers’ Association (CLA) and the Human Rights Lawyers’ Association (HRLA).

 Administrator: Chris Atkinson

-Chris Atkinson has been involved in business administration for most of his career.
-He currently works as part-time administrator for the Human Dignity Trust, as well as for a French-speaking refugee centre and a professional association seeking to promote better equality law.
-Chris speaks fluent French and Russian.
+Chris has been involved in business administration for most of his career.
+He currently works as part-time administrator for the Human Dignity Trust, as well as for a professional association seeking to promote better equality law.